brunseba/tools-vmware-vra-cli/docs/rest-api-server-docker.md

-# MCP Server Docker Deployment Guide
+# REST API Server Docker Deployment Guide

-This guide covers deploying the VMware vRA MCP Server using Docker and Docker Compose, including development, testing, and production scenarios.
+This guide covers deploying the VMware vRA REST API Server using Docker and Docker Compose, including development, testing, and production scenarios.

 ## Table of Contents